 The Agency has notified all identified prior-check notifications for which a procedure is in place as a basis.

 4 Article 25 Regulation (EC) 45/2001 notifications were notified to the DPO register this year.

-The Agency implemented in 2014 in full the last pending recommendation of the EDPS in terms of health data.
+In 2014, the Agency implemented in full the last pending recommendation of the EDPS in terms of health data.

 Glossary